 NEW YORK CITY (JTA) – It shouldn’t have been complicated.
-Shimon Abta, an expert Israeli cannabis agronomist, was sent by his employer to consult with American companies in states where medical marijuana is legal.
+Shimon Abta, an expert Israeli cannabis agronomist, was sent by his employer to consult with American companies in states where medical marijuana is legal, such as Missouri for example, provided you have one of these legal Missouri medical cannabis cards as cannabis is not actually legal, only decriminalized for medical use.
 He was living in Las Vegas and met an American Jewish woman on JDate.
 They married last year and together started becoming more religiously observant.
 Both in their 30s, they are eager to start a family.

 But on Jan.
 8, United States immigration officials told Abta to withdraw his application for permanent residency status and leave for Israel that very day, or face arrest on felony charges of illicit drug trafficking.
 He was given two hours to pack and say goodbye to his wife.

 Though he left voluntarily, under pressure, when he landed in San Francisco to change planes, uniformed border patrol agents boarded his flight and escorted him off, handcuffing him in full view of other passengers, Abta told JTA.
 They confiscated his passport, cellphone and cigarettes, and refused to tell him where they were taking him, Abta said.
 They wouldn’t let him answer the phone as his wife called repeatedly – “frantically,” she told JTA.

 Eventually they walked Abta through the airport to his connecting flight.
 Other passengers stared as the bearded Israeli, surrounded by uniformed officers, was ushered to the gate.